mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 **Step 2: Generate a secret**
 1. On the detail page of the connected app you created in Step 1, select the **Generate New Secret** button.
  ![Generate a secret for the APP](media/tableau-generate-a-secret.png)
-2. Make note of the **Secret ID** ，**Secret Value** and **Client Id** to use in Step 3 below.
+2. Make note of the **Secret ID** ，**Secret Value** and **Client ID** to use in Step 3 below.

 **Step3: Enter the required fields of Tableau Graph Connector Authentication**.

-Enter the User, Connected App Client Id, Connected App Secret Id and Connected App Secret Key to connect to your Tableau Cloud Site.
+Enter the User, Connected App Client ID, Connected App Secret ID and Connected App Secret Key to connect to your Tableau Cloud Site.
 ![media/tableau-gc-auth](media/tableau-gc-auth.png)

 Refer to the following table to learn the descriptions of the required fields of Tableau Graph Connector Authentication Field | Description
 --- | ---
 User| The admin user email.
 Recommend to fill the email of an admin user who configured the Tableau Connected Apps with Direct Trust.
-Connected App Client Id| **Client ID** of the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.
+Connected App Client ID| **Client ID** of the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.
-Connected App Secret Id| **Secret ID** of the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.
+Connected App Secret ID| **Secret ID** of the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.
 Connected App Secret Key| **Secret Value** of the Tableau Connected Apps with Direct Trust, refer to the value noted in the Step 2 above.

 ### 4. Staged rollout to a limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.

-At this point, you are ready to create the connection for Tableau Cloud.
+At this point, you're ready to create the connection for Tableau Cloud.
 You can click the **Create** button to publish your connection and index sheets from your Tableau Cloud Site.

 For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with Tableau Cloud data.
-You can see the default values below:
+The default values are as follows:

 **Page** | **Settings** | **Default values**
 --- | ---- | ---